Back

 An increasing number of GPs are prescribing gardening not only for rehabilitation but also as a preventative mechanism.
 In Lambeth, London, 13 GPs have opened community gardens with positive effects.

 The RHS’ own research and practical programmes support these findings.
-Adding plants to bare front gardens reduced stress as much as eight mindfulness sessions (10).
-Greener front gardens are associated with healthier physiological stress regulation (daily cortisol patterns).
+Garden visitors who were prompted to notice nature in the garden, as opposed to human-made features, reported significantly higher wellbeing.
+Sustainable gardening is associated with perceived health benefits from gardening.
 Four in five teachers who signed up to the RHS Campaign for School Gardening reported that gardening has had a significant positive impact on pupil health and wellbeing.

-There is an opportunity for gardening to play a central role in improving our nation's mental health and wellbeing; currently the RHS is undertaking research in collaboration with the University of Surrey and the University of Sheffield to better understand how to maximise the health benefits of gardening.
-For example, the RHS are exploring the role of colour and scent on stress and wellbeing in the garden context.
+There is an opportunity for gardening to play a central role in improving our nation’s mental health and wellbeing.
+Currently, the RHS is undertaking research in collaboration with the University of Sheffield to better understand how to maximise the health benefits of gardening.
+For example, the RHS is exploring the role of flower colour, shape and scent on stress and wellbeing in the garden context.

 Eat your greens!
 Healthy eating and plant-based foods